 GDPR is a complicated beast.
 Scrap that…a very complicated beast!
 However, it’s easy to stay on the right side of the law if you try to put yourself in the shoes of your marketing ‘victim’.
 It might even make your marketing and sales processes more efficient, as you won’t be wasting time on the wrong people.

-Here’s a short list of GDPR compliance action points which should help you and your business:
+If you have a bit of spare time to do some deeper reading then you should read this ultimate guide to GDPR.
+If not, then here’s a short list of GDPR compliance action points which should help you and your business:

 - Ensure your website has an SSL certificate and any page where a visitor might process personal data to you is secure.